How will I be taught?

 This course is aimed at UK/EU/International students with a minimum of a 2.1 in a relevant scientific degree, intercalating medical students and NHS colleagues from suitable healthcare backgrounds.

 What are the English Language requirements?

-We ask for IELTS 7.0 overall, with a minimum of 6.0 in reading, writing and speaking and a 7.0 in listening.
+Overall IELTS grade of 7.0, with a minimum of 6.0 in reading, 6.0 in writing, 7.0 in listening and 6.0 in speaking, or equivalent.
 We do recognise and accept other proof of English and you can check these by following this link: http://www.sheffield.ac.uk/postgraduate/info/englang

 [Please note that our English requirements are higher than the University of Sheffield due to the nature and depth of the course to be studied].

 Do both of my references need to be academic?

 We would prefer both references to be academic, however if this is not possible, we would accept alternative references eg a manager at work, if these were relevant to the course.

 What happens if I graduate a long time ago and I cannot provide an academic reference?